-questions is an OrderedSet of Expression Questions are the terms and the simplest sub-formula that can be evaluated.
+questions is an OrderedSet of Expression Questions are the terms and the simplest sub-formula that can be evaluated. collect uses the simplified version of the expression.

-all=False: ignore expanded formulas and AppliedSymbol interpreted in a structure co_constraints=False: ignore co_constraints default implementation for UnappliedSymbol, AIfExpr, AUnary, Variable, Number_constant, Brackets collect_symbols(symbols=None, co_constraints=True)

-returns the list of symbol declarations in self, ignoring type constraints collect_nested_symbols(symbols, is_nested)
+all=False : ignore expanded formulas and AppliedSymbol interpreted in a structure co_constraints=False : ignore co_constraints default implementation for UnappliedSymbol, AIfExpr, AUnary, Variable, Number_constant, Brackets returns the list of symbol declarations in self, ignoring type constraints collect_nested_symbols(symbols, is_nested)